-We need more automated testing as software gets more sophisticated.
-Recently, top QA consultancy companies QASymphony and TechWell surveyed mid-size and large-size enterprises for insights into the QA Automation trends of 2019.
-They found that most of these organizations(76%) were automating less than half of their test cases in 2018.
+We need to follow Automated Testing best practices as software gets more sophisticated.
+Recently, top QA consultancy companies QASymphony and TechWell surveyed mid-size and large-size enterprises for insights into the QA Automation trends.
+They found that most organizations(76%) were automating less than half of their test cases.

 However, almost half of these enterprises expect to automate 50% of the test cases by this year.
-In general, 92% of the organizations, including startups and, large enterprises perform some automation with the help of tools.
+In general, 92% of organizations, including startups and large enterprises, perform some automation with the help of tools.
 You can find the full report here.

 The benefits are huge and rewarding if automated testing is practiced diligently with proper planning.
 The ROI increases exponentially with time if we follow top automated testing practices.

 However, it does not mean that we can depend on automated testing completely and bid goodbye to manual testing.
-The overall software testing process will always include a mix of manual and automation test cases so that we achieve high quality and better speed with optimum use of resources.
+The overall software testing process will always include a mix of manual and automation test cases to achieve high quality and better speed with optimum use of resources.
 In this blog, we will discuss 9 top Automated Testing best practices.

-So, let’s have a look at some top automated testing practices we can follow while automating the test cases for a happy automated testing experience.
+So, let’s look at some top automated testing practices we can follow while automating the test cases for a happy automated testing experience.